Our Work Internationally

 Our standard international grant is £1,000.
 Due to the volume of applications, we usually have to put a cut-off on further applications from about 10 weeks before each meeting.
 It is important therefore to submit your application as early as possible to avoid disappointment.

 As a small foundation we sympathise with other small organisations who lack the resources for major fundraising campaigns.
 Our donation policy tends to favour such organisations.
-We do naturally scrutinise all applications very carefully for any trace of fraudulent applications.
-Larger charities are not excluded.
-They are often in a position to undertake projects that would not be feasible for smaller organisations.
-In such circumstances, bigger charities will be supported.

 Whilst recognising that real need exists in even the wealthiest of countries, our policy tends to avoid giving grants to developed countries, including Eastern Europe and to BRIC countries (Brazil, Russia, India and China).
 The emphasis is therefore towards Africa, poorer parts of Latin America and the Caribbean and the poorer countries of Asia.